 While the initial reaction for some may be, “I told you so,” I have sympathy for this generation and their retirement struggles.
 Here’s why:

 - They are the children of the pension generation.
 Boomers were raised by a generation that primarily relied on pensions for retirement.
 Few of their parents invested for retirement.
 So they were neither taught nor saw their parents set aside money for retirement.
 There was not the barrage of information and warnings about not saving for retirement.
+Questions like, should you invest in gold?
+Were not as popular as they are today.
 For their parents, preparing for retirement meant getting a good job with a pension.

 - The 401(k) was created in 1978.
 Boomers did not grow up in a 401(k) world.
 The Revenue Act of 1978 added a provision, Section 401(k), to the Internal Revenue Code.
 To state the obvious, this means that prior to 1978, putting money in a 401(k) was not an option.
 And while the 401(k) was created in 1978, there was another problem…